JasperV/dotfiles/README.md

 export REPO="jasperv/dotfiles" && echo | /bin/zsh -c "$(curl -fsSL https://raw.githubusercontent.com/$REPO/macos/install)?$(date +%s)"
 ```

+This disables cache and as a side effect disables rebooting after installing as well.

 // TODO: verify -fsSL params + shorter url somehow???

 If there are macOS updates, it will reboot automatically.
 Run the script again to continue.